mvcss/mvcss.github.com/source/components.md

 Components
 ==========

-The Components folder is where we start building the recognizable pieces of a user interface.
+The beginnings of a recognizable user interface live in the Components directory.
 These are abstract, reasonably portable modules that can be swapped in and out of different projects with relative ease.

 Some Components, like `grid` and `card`, are used for layout and containers, and can encompass many other modules.